WAGR X class: End of career

 In their final years, those still in service were reputed to have performed well.
 They ran grain trains in the South West as late as 1984, and provided power for trains following the reopening of the Fremantle line up to the last retirement in 1988.

 The first were withdrawn in 1973, primarily as sources of spare parts.
 The last in service, XA1402 was withdrawn on 31 March 1988, after completing a transfer working.

 The last to operate on the public network was XA1401, under the stewardship of Hotham Valley Railway, working a consist of sleeping cars back from Dowerin on 27 August 2004.

 Names

-The locomotives carried the names of tribes, tribal leaders and warriors from around Australia.
+The locomotives carried the names of Indigenous language groups, leaders and warriors from around Australia.
+However, confusion at the time resulted in several duplications and irregular spellings.
 Within the WAGR, proposals were made to code the class as "T", and for the class to be known as the "Tribal class".
 This was not adopted.
-However, confusion at the time resulted in duplications and incorrect spellings.

-Within the WAGR, the class earned the nickname "Hummingbirds" while they were called "Submarines" by rail enthusiasts.
+Within the WAGR, the class earned the nickname "Hummingbirds" due their distinctive engine noise, while they were called "Submarines" by rail enthusiasts due to the widely circulated myth that they had submarine engines.